School Bus Safety for Students Heading Back to School

 With children heading back to school and parents waving good bye at bus stops throughout Phoenix, the last thing on your mind as your child is whisked away is a serious accident or fatality.
 Unfortunately, school bus accidents do happen.

-At Phillips Law Group, attorneys with years of experience with auto accidents are available to discuss your claim if you need a lawyer about a school bus accident your child was involved in.
+At Phillips Law Group, our personal injury lawyers Phoenix, AZ have many years of experience with auto accidents and are available to discuss your claim if you need a lawyer about a school bus accident your child was involved in.
 Call or text 1-800-706-3000 for a free consultation

 School Bus Safety Tips